FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/index.rst

 ############

-This package provides a framework for doing cross correlation analysis using MPI to run calculations in parallel.
+This package provides a framework for doing cross correlation analysis on LCLS detector data.
+It is written in Python and uses MPI to parallelize across pixels in the detector data.
-It is designed around running the :ref:`g2` calculation.
-However any correlation calculation that operates independently on each pixel will work.
+It is designed around running the :ref:`g2` calculation, however it can be adapted to parallelize any correlation that operates independently on each pixel in the detector.

 Contents: